-Integrating these literatures, the first research question is (RQ1): “How do people combine increasingly common non-electoral political acts in their individual-level repertoires of political participation?”
-A robust test of the contribution of non-electoral participation to representational outcomes over time and in diverse contexts requires a broad perspective of individuals’ expanded repertoires of political participation—including voting and non-electoral political acts.
-In contrast to the dominant theoretical and conceptual approaches to the study of political behavior that investigate separate political acts or linear indices, PRD will use an actor-oriented approach to investigate individuals’ distinctive combinations of electoral and non-electoral political acts in their participation repertoires.
-The investigation of RQ1 will therefore focus on how people combine different types of political action in their individual “tool kits” of political participation (Oser 2017, in press), and will identify the key correlates of these identified participant types over time and across contexts.
+Integrating these literatures, the first research question is (RQ1): “How do people incorporate increasingly common nonelectoral political acts into their individual-level repertoires of political participation?”
+A robust test of the contribution of nonelectoral participation to representational outcomes over time and in diverse contexts requires a broad perspective of individuals’ expanded repertoires of political participation—including voting and nonelectoral political acts.
+In contrast to the dominant theoretical and conceptual approaches to the study of political behavior that investigate separate political acts or linear indices, PRD will use an actor-oriented approach to investigate individuals’ distinct combinations of electoral and nonelectoral political acts in their participation repertoires.
+The investigation of RQ1 will focus on how people combine different types of political action within their individual tool kits of political participation (Oser 2017, in press) and will identify the key correlates of these identified participant types over time and across contexts.

 Research on individuals’ participation repertoires leads directly to the second research question (RQ2): “How well are different types of political participators represented in terms of both objective and subjective representational outcomes?”
-As the participation-representation question has been studied primarily for the act of voting, PRD will break new ground by expanding the analytical field of vision to also include an integrated analysis of electoral and non-electoral participation.
-Specifically, the project will assess the connection between the preferences of different types of political participators and representational outcomes in terms of a series of objective measures (e.g., responsiveness and congruence) as well as subjective measures (e.g., perceptions of political efficacy and perceived governmental responsiveness).
+As the participation-representation question has been studied primarily for the act of voting, PRD will break new ground by expanding the analytical field of vision to include an integrated analysis of electoral and nonelectoral participation.
+Specifically, the project will assess the connection between the preferences of different types of political participators and representational outcomes in terms of a series of objective measures (e.g., responsiveness and congruence) and subjective measures (e.g., perceptions of political efficacy and perceived governmental responsiveness).

-The first two research questions (RQ1 and RQ2) focus on phenomena that are best studied through observational data gathered in the past, and require investigating how existing patterns of micro-level individual behavior relate to macro-level representational outcomes in specific country contexts.
-The third and final research question (RQ3) shifts the analytical focus of inquiry to investigate future possible pathways at the micro level (individual) or meso level (organizational) to mitigate existing patterns of unequal participation and potentially also unequal representation.
-Regardless of whether a causal link is identified in historical observational data between unequal participation and unequal representation, prior findings clearly indicate that those who have higher social status are more likely to participate in all ways, and are also more likely to have their policy views represented by decision-makers.
-The final research question therefore focuses on identifying causal mechanisms that may decrease inequalities in participation that seem to also have a meaningful potential to affect patterns of unequal representation.
+The first two research questions (RQ1 and RQ2) focus on phenomena that are best studied through observational data gathered in the past and require investigating how existing patterns of micro-level individual behavior relate to macro-level representational outcomes in specific country contexts.
+The third and final research question (RQ3) shifts the analytical focus of inquiry to investigate possible future pathways at the micro level (individual) or meso level (organizational) to mitigate existing patterns of unequal participation and, potentially, unequal representation.
+Regardless of whether a causal link is identified in historical observational data between unequal participation and unequal representation, prior findings clearly indicate that those who have higher social status are more likely to participate politically in all ways and are also more likely to have their policy views represented by decision-makers.
+The final research question, therefore, focuses on identifying causal mechanisms that may decrease inequalities in participation with a corresponding potential of diminishing patterns of unequal representation.
 Thus, the final research question asks (RQ3): “How can traditionally low-status groups be mobilized and organized with attention to reducing identified inequalities in patterns of political participation and representation?”
-In the following section I discuss how PRD will conceptualize key constructs in the theoretical framework in order to transition from these research questions to the project’s methodology.
+In the following section, I discuss how PRD will conceptualize key constructs in the theoretical framework to transition from these research questions to the project’s methodology.